Registration, Documentation and Identity

 How can an asylum-seeker or refugee renew asylum documentation in South Africa?

-The Department of Home Affairs (DHA) offers an online extension service of asylum-seeker and refugee documentation.
+The Department of Home Affairs (DHA) offers an online extension service for asylum-seeker (section 22) and refugee (section 24) documentation.

 To renew your document, follow these steps:

-• A copy (scan) of the current visa.
-If the visa is lost, you must submit an affidavit confirming that the permit is lost and indicate the previous permit reference number.
+• attach a copy (scan) of the existing/ expired visa.
+If the visa is lost, you must submit an affidavit confirming the permit is lost and indicate the previous permit reference number

 • In the case of families, each member must submit a request for an extension individually.